 On Waave’s website, it says that drivers earn more with fixed fares using their technology.
-It was built in New York City and is an independent company with the goal to make the taxi industry more efficient.
+It was built in New York City and is an independent company with the goal of making the taxi industry more efficient.

-They state that your earnings can be in your bank account as soon as the next day and every payment is guaranteed.
-As a driver, you can also charge a flat rate instead of using the meter.
+They state that your earnings can be in your bank account as soon as the next day, and every payment is guaranteed.

 ARRO Driver app is for taxi drivers and boasts fast earnings with payouts as soon as the next day and higher earnings due to lower fees.
 They also provide free training and tips for their drivers.

-It appears you can act as a taxi where you do street hails, or you can be part of the Access-A-Ride (AAR) program.
-To be approved for the AAR program, driver must be ADA certified.
+It appears you can act as a taxi where you do street hails or be part of the Access-A-Ride (AAR) program.
+You must be ADA certified to be approved for the AAR program as a driver.

-ARRO is currently available in Austin, Boston, Chicago, Houston, New York and San Francisco.
+ARRO is currently available in Austin, Boston, Chicago, Houston, New York, Miami, San Francisco, London, and more.

-Since it is a co-op, it is member-based and all members are part owners.
+The Drivers Cooperative is a co-op; it is member-based, and all members are part owners.
 A perk of being a member-owner is that they will elect the Board of Directors and have a share in profits.
 It’s free to join The Drivers Cooperative.

 Has a driver-owned cooperative been tried before?
 Are other cities trying the same?
 It’s hard to determine if the ones I found are legitimate or not, but here’s what I discovered.

 There’s a rideshare cooperative in San Francisco simply called Ride.
-Based out of Washington is a Ridefair platform that actually encourages people to start a Ridefair-powered co-op in their city if one is not yet available.
+Based out of Washington is a Ridefair platform that encourages people to start a Ridefair-powered co-op in their city if one is not yet available.
 Grand Rapids, MI has a co-op called People’s Ride.
-One based in Canada is called Local Driver Co-op and is reaching out to drivers in major cities within the U.S. and Canada to join, but this one seems more like a pyramid scheme where you earn if you gain new members.

-Keep an eye out for cooperatives popping up in your city, but be wary of ones that ask for you to pay for a membership.
-Use your best judgment and figure out their goals and values before signing up.
+Keep an eye out for cooperatives popping up in your city, but make sure you do your due diligence.
+Some cooperatives have grand ambitions but, years later, have still never gotten off the ground.
+Use your best judgment and determine their goals and values before signing up.

-There are definitely options out there, depending on where you live.
+There are many options out there, depending on where you live.
 Just keep in mind, not all options are going to look like Uber and Lyft—for better and for worse.

-In 2016, both Uber and Lyft left Austin, Texas because of laws put into place that would force them to fingerprint potential drivers for background checks.
+However, it’s good to know what your other options are.
+In 2016, both Uber and Lyft left Austin, Texas, because of laws put into place that would force them to fingerprint potential drivers for background checks.
 Alternatives started popping up, helping the situation a bit, but according to a Wired article, “The city eventually established a hotline and then a job fair for drivers who had lost work.

-Yes, Uber and Lyft are back now, but I doubt any drivers from 2016 will ever forget the feeling they had when they woke up and couldn’t do their jobs, and I’m sure some do not trust driving for them with the fear of losing their jobs overnight once more.
+Yes, Uber and Lyft are back now, but I doubt any drivers from 2016 will ever forget the feeling they had when they woke up and couldn’t do their jobs, and I’m sure some no longer trust these two companies at all.

 Even if Uber and Lyft remain in your cities, check out these alternative jobs like Uber if they’re available in your city.
 You may find they pay more than Uber or Lyft!

-Drivers, do you drive for any other rideshare companies beyond Uber and Lyft?
+Drivers, do you drive for other ride-sharing companies beyond Uber and Lyft?

 Get started as a gig worker today!
 Learn more: